Please email the completed application form to BusinessSupport@cravendc.gov.uk

 A pilot scheme was run during 2016-17 and each councillor had a budget of £1,000 to give out to community projects in their ward.
-Following the success of that scheme it will be run again in 2017-18 and is now open for applications from August 2017 and closed at the end of March 2018.
+Following the success of that scheme it was run again from August 2017 and closed at the end of March 2018.

 Ward budgets can also be used to fund joint projects between two or more wards, providing each ward has identified the same issue and there are clear benefits for the residents in each ward.

 - The payment must be over £100

 - The funding will support projects/groups that meet the ambitions of the local community which in turn supports the Council’s corporate priorities: Enterprising Craven; Resilient Communities; Financial Resilience

 - The funding will normally go to a community group, but may be awarded to social enterprises, businesses or other public agencies if the aims are being met – but NOT to an individual.